The Sicilian Clan: Plot

 Sartet goes to Rome, where he discreetly kidnaps Edward Evans, an English insurance man, and takes Evans' place among the small group of officials sent to guard the jewels during their trip on a passenger flight.
 As Jack, Jeanne, Vittorio, and his sons wait to catch the plane when it stops in Paris, they are surprised to see Evans' wife arrive and, intending to accompany her husband to New York, board the plane early.
 Thinking fast when Mrs. Evans returns from the plane, Vittorio leads her to believe that Evans will be on the same flight the next day, as that is when the jewels are really being transported.
 While the plane loads and takes off, Mrs. Evans puts through a call to her husband's hotel in Rome.
 When she learns he never arrived there, she contacts the police and identifies Sartet as one of the men she saw on the plane.

 During the plane's descent towards New York, the Manalese clan hijack the aircraft.
 Warned of Sartet's imminent arrival in the United States, the local police race to the airport, but Jack lands the plane on a new stretch of highway that is not yet open.
 Nicosia's men are waiting to unload the jewels, and the gangsters split up.
 Sartet hides out in New York while he waits for his share of the proceeds and a ticket to Veracruz.

-Back home in Paris, the Manalese family watch a film in which a couple start to make love, and Roberto exclaims that it looks just like what Sartet was doing with Jeanne.
+Back home in Paris, the Manalese family watch a film in which a couple start to have sex, and Roberto exclaims that it looks just like what Sartet was doing with Jeanne.
 Though Jeanne denies everything, Vittorio lures Sartet back to Paris by withholding his share of the loot.
 Jeanne calls Sartet's sister, Monique, and asks her to warn him of the trap.
 Monique goes to the airport, where she finds Vittorio's sons and son-in-law waiting for Sartet, and they are all arrested by Le Goff, who was monitoring Monique's telephone.

 Sartet, who had arrived in Paris by an earlier flight than expected, calls Vittorio to arrange a meeting at an isolated spot.
 Vittorio brings Jeanne with him, and, while Sartet examines the money, Vittorio shoots Sartet and Jeanne dead, leaving the cash by the corpses.
 When Vittorio returns home, Le Goff is waiting to arrest him.